 Understanding personal branding

 Personal branding is the image and reputation an individual cultivates in their professional life.
 As Amazon's Jeff Bezos eloquently puts it, it is what people say about you when you aren't in the room.
-For many people, and many women, this is scary.
+For many people – especially women – this can feel scary.

 The fear of self-promotion